icyveins7/reimage/README.md

 ## Usage (From Binaries)

 The pre-built binaries in the Releases section are created using [PyInstaller](https://github.com/pyinstaller/pyinstaller).
 Simply download the tar.gz relevant to your OS and unzip where desired.
 Then run the 'main' executable.
+These were built using the batch scripts in the repository (so if these pre-built versions don't work, you can try to rebuild a binary for your OS by yourself).

 Alternatively, you may want to look for the latest CI/CD automatic builds in [Actions](https://github.com/icyveins7/reimage/actions) by downloading the artifacts in one of the latest passing workflows.